QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 **Step 5.** Interact with the AWS EKS Kubernetes cluster

-You can use k9s, a text-based gui to view and interact with Kubernetes resources. k9s relies on kubectl to communicate with the AWS EKS Kuberenetes cluster.
+You can use k9s, a text-based gui, to view and interact with Kubernetes resources. k9s relies on kubectl to communicate with the AWS EKS Kuberenetes cluster.

 ```console